fmaymone/timeslot-api/doc/api/v1/slots/create_standardslot_with_open_end.markdown

 Name : endDate *- required -*
 Description : Enddate and Time of the Slot (startdate + duration).

+Name : description
+Description : Description for the slot (max.
+500 characters)

 Name : location
 Description : Location associated with this slot (see example)